whynotavailable/blags/wip/rust.md

 I've not used the regular `Rc`. `Arc` is much more common in web dev, as it's a thread safe reference counter used for shared state like database connection pools.

-There's some additional nuance when it comes to instance methods, mostly because they don't actually exist, but that's next.
+There's some additional nuance when it comes to instance methods, mostly because they don't actually exist.

 ## Data Structures